crosswalk-project/crosswalk-website/public/documentation/apis.md

 *   [Web APIs](/documentation/apis/web_apis.html)

-    APIs which can be used by web applications running on Crosswalk.
+    APIs which can be used by web applications running on the Crosswalk Project runtime.

 *   [Embedding API](/documentation/apis/embedding_api.html)

-    Java API for embedding Crosswalk in an Android application.
+    Java API for embedding the Crosswalk Project in an Android application.